-for Middle Eastern Studies at the University of Arizona, and he has been the 2004 Sir William Luce Fellow
+with the Center for Middle Eastern Studies at the University of Arizona, and he has been the 2004 Sir William Luce Fellow

-at the University of Durham (UK) and 2014 Visiting Kuwait Professor at the Paris School of International Affairs of SciencesPo (France).
+at the University of Durham (UK) and 2014 Visiting Kuwait Professor at the Paris School of International Affairs of SciencesPo

-East Journal, the Journal of Arabian Studies, the Journal of Oman Studies, and Liwa - the Journal of the UAE National Archives.
+formerly on the boards of the Journal of Oman Studies, and Liwa - the Journal of the UAE National Archives.